 If I had to choose which one of these Puerto Vallarta travel tips was the most important, this would be the one.
 I cringe when people pay full price for anything.
 Don’t be taken advantage of and spend your money on other things, like more margaritas!!

 I wanted earrings.
 One vendor came to the table with nice ones.
 His prices started at 1500 pesos.
-I got him down to 500 which was probably still too much but they were really nice earrings.
-Don’t be afraid to go low.
+I got him down to 500, which was probably still too much, but they were really nice earrings.
+Don’t be afraid to start low balling in your negotiations.

-If I had to give you any more travel tips it would be these ones:
+If I had to give you any more Puerto Vallarta travel tips, it would be these ones:

 - don’t be afraid to get out and explore